Prolux1/MinecraftMarvelMod/README.md

   - Add a creative tab by creating an Item Group to find more easily the items from the mod (✅ Done).

 - **Vibranium Ore Generation**:
-  - Randomly generate Vibranium Ore in the overworld at a very rare spawn rate at deepslate level (❌ In development).
+  - Randomly generate Vibranium Ore in the overworld at a very rare spawn rate at deepslate level (✅ Done).

 - **Vibranium Tools and Armor**:
   - Craft powerful tools and durable armor from **Vibranium Ingots** with unique abilities and effects (❌ In development).